iconiq-icons/iconiq/CONTRIBUTING.md

 2. Make your changes following the coding style
 3. Add or update tests as necessary
 4. Ensure all tests pass
+5. Create a changeset if your changes affect any packages
-5. Update documentation as needed
+6. Update documentation as needed
-6. Submit a PR with a clear title and description
+7. Submit a PR with a clear title and description

 ## Adding New Icons